 Separate school lunch tables.
 No sharing treats.
-Living with a peanut allergy can make childhood feel like a downer.
+Worries about … well, dying if the wrong food is eaten.
+Living with a peanut allergy adds an undeniable difficulty to childhood and life in general.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A peanut allergy is the ultimate irony: Your child’s immune system mistakenly thinks peanuts are dangerous.
-It then overreacts to the point where eating peanuts becomes, well, dangerous.
+A peanut allergy is an ultimate irony: Your child’s immune system mistakenly thinks peanuts are dangerous.
+As a defense, it overreacts to the point where eating peanuts becomes dangerous.

-“While most food allergy is found in childhood, peanut allergies tend to persist into adulthood.
-Less than 20% of kids will outgrow a peanut allergy,” relates Dr. Bjelac.
-“But if you empower yourself with the right information, you and your child can still have a great quality of life.”
+“Peanut allergies tend to persist into adulthood, as less than 20% of kids will outgrow a peanut allergy,” says Dr. Bjelac.
+“And if you empower yourself with the right information, a peanut allergy will not prevent having a great quality of life.”

 Dr. Bjelac recommends these four steps to protect your child from the unthinkable — while avoiding a police state in the process: